 William (Bill) McNamara’s practice involves a broad range of commercial litigation matters, with emphasis on the defence of product liability class actions, infrastructure claims, anti-trust law (price fixing, bid-rigging, misleading advertising, illegal trade practices and deceptive marketing practices), banking law (wrongful realization of securities), insolvency, restructuring and corporate disputes.

-He has appeared before all levels of courts in Ontario and Quebec, the Competition Tribunal, the Federal Court of Canada and the Federal Court of Appeal and numerous private arbitral panels.
+He has appeared before the courts in Ontario, Quebec, British Columbia and Alberta; the Competition Tribunal; the Federal Court of Canada and the Federal Court of Appeal; and numerous private arbitral panels.
 He is fluently bilingual in English and French, and completely at ease conducting trials or appellate advocacy in either language.

 Mr. McNamara served as counsel to the Royal Commission of Inquiry into the Presence of War Criminals in Canada between 1985 and 1987.
 The commission’s report led to the adoption of amendments to various Canadian laws, including the Criminal Code.
-These have facilitated the prosecution of war criminals in Canada and, in at least two cases, led to the deportation of suspected war criminals.
+These have facilitated the prosecution of war criminals in Canada and, in at least two cases, led to the deportation of war criminals who gained entry into Canada illegally.

 Year of call